 2½ cups white whole wheat flour

-½ cup dried instant mashed potatoes (optional, but makes for a nicer texture)
+½ cup dried instant mashed potatoes (optional, but makes for

 3 tbsp extra virgin olive oil